LoopKit/loopdocs/docs/loop-3/omnipod.md

     The timing for when O5 is supported in these branches depends on when Pull Requests are merged.

+    * Please thoroughly read [Omnipod 5 Open Beta FAQs](../faqs/omnipod-faqs.md#is-omnipod-5-available-for-open-beta-testing){: target="_blank" } before attempting to use one of these branches.
-    Please thoroughly read [Updates in dev](../version/development.md#updates-in-dev){: target="_blank" } before attempting to use one of these branches.
+    * Please thoroughly read [Updates in dev](../version/development.md#updates-in-dev){: target="_blank" } before attempting to use one of these branches.

-!!! warning "Use of O5 Pods requires a CGM with a heartbeat"
-    * O5 Pod code is experimental and does not provide a heartbeat at this time
-    * This means you rely on your CGM to wake up the app when it is in the background or the phone is locked
-    * If your CGM does not supply a heartbeat, the app with stop automatically running when it is not open

 - - -